Leinadj/leinadj.github.io/index.md

   gtag('config', 'G-C37Q5P261K');
 </script>

-Do not take everything too serious :) I hope this content is somehow helpful for you
+Do not take everything too serious :) I hope this content is somehow helpful for you!